TinkerMill/tinkerAccess/README.md

 ## Using the Server
 ### Device administration
-Due to the fact that incorrectly removing a device can cause big problems, and that it probally isn't done very much, the functionality to modify devices is located in the cli program devicemanager.py.
+Due to the fact that incorrectly removing a device can cause big problems, and that it probably isn't done very much, the functionality to modify devices is located in the cli program devicemanager.py.
 This program will allow you to add, delete, and rename a device.